Supporting Neurodivergent Students: Classroom Design Strategies That Improve Behavior

 The goal is this:

+Design environments that reduce unnecessary cognitive and emotional load.
 Because when the environment is overwhelming, confusing, or unpredictable, behavior becomes communication.

 And that’s when “management” starts to feel hard.

-Why Design Is a Classroom Management Strategy
+Why Design for Supporting Neurodivergent Students Is a Classroom Management Strategy

 From a neuroscience perspective: